bcornelusse/ELEC0447-analysis-power-systems/lecture4.md

 with
  - a 200 km line with $R = 0.029 \Omega/km$, $X=0.326 \Omega/km$, neglected shunt impedances
- - two ransformers with a leakage reactance of $0.2 pu$ in the (500 kV, 1000 MVA) base, and losses neglected.
+ - two transformers with a leakage reactance of $0.2 pu$ in the (500 kV, 1000 MVA) base, and losses neglected.

 *What is the equivalent model in a (345 kV, 100 MVA) base?*